threatexpress/metatwin/readme.md

 The project is designed as a file resource cloner.
 Metadata, including digital signature, is extracted from one file and injected into another.
 Note: The signature is added, but not valid.

-This project is based on a techique I've used for a few years.
+This project is based on a technique I've used for a few years.
 This has been updated and modified to include copying digital signatures (thanks @subtee)

 ## Resources